BrightChamps Logo

 Problem 4

 Stella bought 10 candies and each candy costs $23.
-How much total cost did she bought the candies.
+What is the total cost?

 Ray, the Boy Character from BrightChamps Saying "Let’s Begin"